cs6-uniwue/Variance-Viewer/README.md

 head p
 :contenttags:
 ```
-(You normaly do not need to change this setting and it is only used in the comparison of TEI documents)
+(You normally do not need to change this setting and it is only used in the comparison of TEI documents).